January 25, 2019

 Kindergarten classes are getting more academic.
 New research says the kids are all right. — via Chalkbeat

 Today’s kindergarten is not at all the way you remember it —and that’s not a bad thing!
 A new research study lays concerns about too much rigidity in the early school years to rest.
 With everything we now know about the importance of the first years of life and brain development, children are expected to do more during their time in school.
 The researchers looked at kindergarten classrooms where teachers dedicate more time on topics like alphabetizing words or recognizing fractions.
-They also looked at factors like poverty, academic skills and other information that can impact a child’s learning.
+They also looked at factors like poverty, academic skills, and other information that can impact a child’s learning.

 For children, everyday activities can be learning opportunities.
-But when parents work high-stress and low autonomy jobs – meaning they don’t have freedom to make decisions about how they do their jobs – it can impact their ability to find positive parenting opportunities at home.
+But when parents work high-stress and low autonomy jobs – meaning they don’t have the freedom to make decisions about how they do their jobs – it can impact their ability to find positive parenting opportunities at home.

 “Positive behaviors include cooking a meal together, going for a walk, or working on a game or puzzle, she says.
 Problems can arise, on the other hand, with ‘passive parenting’: Bringing home take-out or staring at a phone while the kid is entertained by the TV or an iPad doesn’t allow for the kind of engagement that tends to enrich kids.”